-If you were to overhear the odd conversation between people who were involved in any type of physical activity, you would probably hear some commonalities:
+If you were to eavesdrop on conversations between people who take pride in their physical activity, you’d probably hear some common themes:

 “My trainer has me on this really hard workout he got from JillianMichaels.com.
 It’s gotta work since it’s so hard.”

-“I wanna run faster, so I’m going to double my mileage this week.”
+“I want to run faster, so I’m going to double my mileage this week.”

-Before we talk hip flexor stretches, let’s look at the hip flexor itself
+But before we talk hip flexor stretches, let’s look at the hip flexors themselves.

-The illiacus attaches on the upper portion of the femur and begins on the inside crest of the illium (inside of the pelvis), where the psoas attaches all the way through the transverse processes of the lumbar spine, even binding into the discs directly.
-The rectus femoris begins at the base of the anterior superior illiac spine, and attaches all the way down to the knee cap, whereas the sartorius starts in the same place as the rectus femoris, but attaches on the medial aspect of the knee, blending with the MCL and portions of the hamstrings.
+The iliacus attaches on the upper portion of the femur and begins on the inside crest of the ilium (inside of the pelvis), where the psoas attaches all the way through the transverse processes of the lumbar spine, even binding into the discs directly.
+The rectus femoris begins at the base of the anterior superior iliac spine, and attaches all the way down to the knee cap, whereas the sartorius starts in the same place as the rectus femoris, but attaches on the medial aspect of the knee, blending with the MCL and portions of the hamstrings.

-When these muscles contract together without the use of the floor, we see hip flexion as in the case of a hanging leg raise.
-When we see the muscles contract while the feet are contacting the ground, we see a variation of hip flexion known as an anterior pelvic tilt, or buddy rockin’ a serious hard ghetto booty.
+When these muscles contract together without the use of the floor, we see hip flexion, as in the case of a hanging leg raise.
+When we see the muscles contract while the feet are contacting the ground, we see a variation of hip flexion known as anterior pelvic tilt.

-One of the more forgotten affects of the illiopsoas is as a component of spinal stabilization.
-Seeing as how the psoas attaches all the way along the lumbar spine, providing compression and stabilization against uncontrolled spinal flexion, lateral flexion, and shear.
+The iliopsoas has an underrated role in spinal stabilization.
+It makes sense when you see how the psoas attaches all along the lumbar spine, providing compression and stabilization against uncontrolled spinal flexion, lateral flexion, and shear.
 It’s kind of a big deal like that.

-Interestingly enough, the psoas also has tremendously important fascial networks, such as the medial acrurate ligament essentially being a continuation directly to the diaphragm.
+Interestingly enough, the psoas also has tremendously important fascial networks, with the medial arcuate ligament providing a continuation directly to the diaphragm.
 Its lower fibers directly attach to the pelvic floor.
-Here’s another reason why breathing patterns can affect everything.
+It’s another reason why breathing patterns can affect everything.

 Panjabi showed in Therapeutic Exercise for Spinal Segmental Stabilization that when the transverse abdominis isn’t working well after a low back injury, the psoas kicks up hard to cover the difference.
 This simple feat shows how much of a role the psoas plays in spinal stability.

-So for people who have chronically tight hip flexors, is it a simple act of hip flexor stretches that’s going to solve the problem, or is it the fact that they’re pulling double duty for an unstable spine and under developed core that’s causing them to be tight in the first place?
+So for people who have chronically tight hip flexors, which would be the more effective solution: stretching them, or addressing the fact that they’re pulling double duty for an unstable spine and underdeveloped core, which is what made them tight in the first place?

-Simply put, it’s typically a core dysfunction, but then the fun begins.
-The core is weak, but it’s not simply an inability to do crunches and stuff like that.
-It’s the ability of the spine to maintain a stable and powerful foundation in a neutral pelvic position, and with fantastically awesome glute activation to drive the body forward.
+Simply put, it’s typically a core dysfunction.
+But a weak core isn’t simply an inability to do crunches and stuff like that.
+It’s the inability of the spine to maintain a stable and powerful foundation in a neutral pelvic position, with fantastically awesome glute activation to drive the body forward.

-One way to effectively “stretch” the hip flexors is to get the pelvis back to neutral, potentially even into a posterior tilt, while firing the living hell out of your glutes.
+One way to effectively “stretch” the hip flexors is to get the pelvis back to neutral, or even into a posterior tilt, while firing the living hell out of your glutes.
 I’m not simply talking about maximal voluntary contraction.
 I’m talking cracking walnuts with your cheeks.
-Making a tonne of coal turn into three carats worth of diamonds, that kind of pressure.
+The kind of pressure that turns a ton of coal turn into three carats of diamonds.

-… or to help someone hate their entire existence it could be through a rear foot elevated split squat focusing on vertical spine and pelvic tilt.
-(Not that’s a hip flexor stretch!)
+… or by making someone hate their entire existence through a rear-foot-elevated split squat focusing on vertical spine and pelvic tilt.
+(Now that’s a hip flexor stretch!)

-These tend to make people unable to walk for a few minutes after completing them, especially when they get into the right position where those hip flexor muscles (specifically the rectus femoris) become super tensioned and stretched to their limits under load.
+These tend to make people unable to walk for a few minutes after completing them, especially when they get into the right position where those hip flexors (specifically the rectus femoris) stretch to their limits under load.

-If stretching these suckers out doesn’t produce the desired “stretching” of the hip flexors, we can work on getting the core stiff and stable to resist the need of the iliopsoas to contract to give more spinal stabilization.
+If stretching these suckers out doesn’t produce the desired lengthening of the hip flexors, we can work on getting the core stiff and stable, with the goal of removing the need for the iliopsoas to provide spinal stabilization.

 We can plank the hell out of that sucker as long as we keep a neutral pelvis and spinal position.